chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/index.md

 A Client Success colleague can assist you in the setup process.

 !!! warning "Important: Invitation Only"
-	Expected behaviour of **Federated Single Sign On** would be to have user groups in place.
+	Expected behaviour of **Federated Single Sign-On** would be to have user groups in place.
 	Today, allowing access to CHILI GraFx, happens through **invitation via email**.
 As soon as the invitee has accepted the invitation, the invited user will be able to login through the Enterprise Identity Provider.

 ## Supported protocols